How To Pick The Best Camping Spot

 As much as possible you need to avoid depressions and gullies where these can easily get inundated after a downpour.
 Gorges are a no-no, too as flash floods are almost always quick to develop in such areas.
 Exposed ridges or even hilltops should be avoided as these are especially vulnerable during a severe storm.
 Valley floors are also not good options.

-Some actually don’t recommend camping near bodies of water as these features can have other creatures, including bugs and critters, visiting them.
+Some actually don’t recommend camping near bodies of water as these features can have other creatures, including dangerous animals, bugs and critters, visiting them.
 The risk of condensation is a lot higher, too.
-However, there are those that actually recommend setting up camp near bodies of water to make it a lot easier for you to access this vital resource.
+However, there are those that actually recommend building your campfire near bodies of water to make it a lot easier for you to access this vital resource.
 It is thus, ideal to weigh your options and choose one that can give you a safe yet fun way to enjoy your camping.

 Also, avoid camping near a solitary tree in an open field as this is a magnet for lightning strikes.